AI Weekly: The Biden administration, algorithmic bias, and restoring the soul of America

 There’s also the need to, as one researcher put it, introduce legal intervention to provide redress and more definitively answer the question of who is held responsible when AI hurts people.

 The ceremony in Washington this week, of course, was not just notable in keeping the tradition of a peaceful transfer of power intact.
 The first woman in U.S. history was sworn in as vice president, Kamala Harris.
-Then hours later, she swore in Jon Ossoff, the youngest senator in generations; Raphael Warnock, the first Black man elected to the U.S. Senate from a former Confederate state; and Alex Padilla, the first Latino to represent the state of California in the Senate.
+Then hours later, she swore in Jon Ossoff, the youngest senator in generations; Raphael Warnock, the first Black man elected to the U.S. Senate by voters from a southern state; and Alex Padilla, the first Latino to represent the state of California in the Senate.

 It was a statement of commitment to a multiracial democracy where everyone is treated equally and a reestablishment of the rule of law two weeks after a white supremacist coup attempt.
 Part of keeping that promise — and, as Biden said, leading by example — will be addressing ways in which algorithmic decision making systems and machine learning can harm people.